cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 Relayers - What is a relayer?
 How are relayers used in Cosmos?
 How can one manage and deploy relayers?
-Hermes as an example https://github.com/cosmos/cosmos-sdk/blob/master/docs/ibc/relayer.md Token transfers with IBC
+Hermes as an example https://github.com/cosmos/cosmos-sdk/blob/master/docs/ibc/relayer.md

-Long running exercise.
-Foreign tokens:
-We want to play with foreign tokens.
-How to implement.
-NFT transfers with IBC
+Token transfers with IBC
-Custom applications using IBC

 ## Long-running exercise